Bruno Paul: United State School for Fine and Applied Art

 Paul implemented the full scope of his program of reforms in 1924, when the Unterrichtsanstalt was merged with the art school of the Prussian Academy.
-The new institution, the Vereinigte Staatsschulen für freie und angewandete Kunst (United State School for Fine and Applied Art), provided a coherent educational program that encompassed every technical and creative aspect of artistic endeavor.
+The new institution, the Vereinigte Staatsschulen für freie und angewandete Kunst (United State School for Fine and Applied Art), provided a coherent educational program that encompassed every technical and creative aspect of artistic endeavour.
 As its first director, Paul led an institution regarded by Nikolaus Pevsner as one of the two most important in Germany.
 In the scope of its curriculum and its number of students, Paul's school in Berlin far surpassed the other, the Bauhaus.
 Paul's students, either in his private architectural practice or in his academic atelier, included Ludwig Mies van der Rohe, Adolf Meyer, Paul Thiersh, Kem Weber, and Sergius Ruegenberg.